 Everything, Everything was absolutely everything!
-This was my first Nicola Yoon book and I think it is suffice to say that it will not be my last.
-Not only was her writing captivating and humorous, it was also endearing and inventive.
+This is my first Nicola Yoon book and I think it is suffice to say that it will not be my last.
+Not only is her writing captivating and humorous, it is also endearing and inventive.

 This book was a really pleasant contemporary read and I really enjoyed the degree to which Yoon developed her characters.
-Maddy was such a wonderful main character and the progression of her relationship with Olly was cute and inviting.
+Maddy is such a wonderful main character and the progression of her relationship with Olly is cute and inviting.
 I also really loved Carla – she was the friend Maddy truly needed.

-One of my favourite aspects of the book was the illustrations that accompanied the storyline.
-It really helped me to thing of a young teenager writing her story down and creating doodles to go with it.
-It was a really smart touch to the story and I thoroughly enjoyed it.
-I would however recommend that if you wanted more of a proper representation of the illustrations that you purchase the hardcover/paperback version as the e-reader version that I had made it a bit more difficult to view.
+One of my favourite aspects of the book is the illustrations that accompanied the storyline.
+It really helped me to think of a young teenager writing her story down and creating doodles to go with it.
+It is a really smart touch to the story and I thoroughly enjoyed it.
+I would however recommend that if you wanted more of a proper representation of the illustrations that you purchase the hardcover/paperback version as the e-reader version that I have made it a bit more difficult to view.

 While I was pleased overall with the book, I did find the end of the book to end a bit abruptly.
 As a consistent reader, I do really enjoy when author’s leave some part of the ending up to the reader.
 Specifically, I enjoy the aspect of imagining where a character may have gone or how a relationship may have progressed over time etc. However, Yoon ended this book in a way that left too much to the reader to figure out and it was something that left me on a bit of a sour note.
-Because of this, I docked off a star for my rating.
-If Yoon had provided more of a “closed” ending, I think this book would have been a five star for me.
+If

 If you want a quick and easy, quirky contemporary read, then I highly recommend reading this book.
 The movie is also a nice addition to the storyline and I found it to be quite cute!